 Jesse Ruiz has earned a reputation throughout Illinois as an outstanding attorney, a tireless volunteer, and a stalwart champion of the rights of children and minorities.

-The son of Mexican immigrants, Jesse was born and raised in the Roseland neighborhood, on Chicago’s South Side, where his father worked the evening shift in a commercial bakery.
+The son of Mexican immigrants, Jesse was raised in the Roseland neighborhood, on Chicago’s South Side, where his father worked the evening shift in a commercial bakery.
 After graduating from his parish elementary school, St. Anthony of Padua, Jesse went on to Marist High School on Chicago’s Southwest Side – a commute that required taking three different CTA buses.

 To pay his way through college, at the University of Illinois at Urbana-Champaign, Jesse worked multiple jobs, including stints as a sales clerk, a machine operator, a meter reader, and a handyman.
 He earned his bachelor’s degree in economics in 1988 and spent four years working in the steel industry before entering law school at the University of Chicago.